What to take

 For our short walks, a print out of the walk description and map will suffice.
 However if you fancy devising your own walk, or walking a long section of the path, then you’ll find having the local Ordnance Survey map, and / or one of the Coast Path guidebooks really useful.

 Compasses and GPS’s are not really needed, as with the sea on one side and a clearly marked path to follow, it’s fairly easy to orientate yourself.
-If you have a smartphone, you'll find the path is also marked on Google maps.

 What to wear: